 - Click on the Batch Single Photos button in the Workflow Shortcuts panel or select Batch Single Photos from the Automate menu - 2.
 In the Source section, select the folder where the files are located.
-Optionally, you may select a subset of the displayed files to process by holding the Control key (Windows) or Command key (Mac) and clicking on the files you want to select for processing.

-- 3. If you want to save the results in a different folder than the folder containing the source photos, select Custom Location option in the Destination section, and then click Choose....
+Optionally, you may select a subset of the displayed files to process by holding the Control key (Windows) or Command key (Mac) and clicking on the files you want to select for processing. - 3.
+If you want to save the results in a different folder than the folder containing the source photos, select Custom Location option in the Destination section, and then click Choose....
 Otherwise, select the default of Subfolder within Source Folder.
 This will create a subfolder with the name "PhotomatixConversion" in the source folder selected in the Source section. - Select the output file type.
 When using JPEG file output, select the amount of JPEG compression.
 100 gives the least compressed JPEG file, and best image quality. - 5.
-Select the preset that will be applied to HDR render the files listed in the source section.

-Select first the category to which the preset belongs from the Preset in category pull-down menu, then select the preset on the next pull down menu.
-To Process the files using a custom HDR rendering setting, select a method from the Custom Settings for pull-down menu, click Set..., and then configure the preset as desired.
+Select the preset that will be applied to the images that are listed in the source section.
+First, select the category to which the preset belongs, from the Preset in category pull-down menu.
+Then select the preset on the next pull down menu.
+To Process the files using custom HDR settings, select an HDR method from the Custom Settings for menu, click Set..., and then configure the preset as desired.
 When you have used custom settings you may check the Save custom settings in XMP file box located in the Destination section in order to have the batch save the custom settings alongside the resulting images. - 6.
-Click the checkboxes for noise reduction and CA correction, if needed. - 7.
+Click the check boxes for noise reduction and CA correction, if needed. - 7.
 Add contrast or sharpening, if desired. - 8.
 Click Run.
 The batch processing status displays.